Mackewinsson/joblist-for-jobbatical/README.md

 3. add the env variables

-  a) create a file .env.local in the root directory
+  1. create a file .env.local in the root directory
-  b) add this variable GRAPHQL_URL=https://api.graphql.jobs/
+  2. add this variable GRAPHQL_URL=https://api.graphql.jobs/
-  c) save everything
+  3. save everything

 4. Run the app